Barani1985GH/pandas-challenge/README.md

 Open PyCitySchools_starter.ipynb
 Run PyCitySchools_starter.ipynb by activating jupyter notebook from the terminal.
 The ipynb file includes comments for ease of understanding.
 Alternatively, run PyCitySchools_starter.ipynb in visual studio to review the code and comments.
-Use Terminal to run the python file and see the results.
+Use Terminal to run the python file to see the results and review the trends observed on each findings

 Report about the school performance:
 ===================================